Innovations in the piano: Extended keyboards

 Almost every modern piano has 36 black keys and 52 white keys for a total of 88 keys (seven octaves plus a minor third, from A0 to C8).
 Most makers standardized around the 88 key format during the 1880s and 1890s.
 Many older pianos only have 85 keys (seven octaves from A0 to A7), while some manufacturers extend the range further in one or both directions.

 Henri Pape experimented with an eight-octave (F-to-F) keyboard range in the mid 1840s.

 Former French maker Erard (known for inventing the double escapement principle still used in grand actions today) added two extra keys at the low end (i.e., G instead of A) on some concert grands as far back as 1877, for a total of 90 keys.

 Some Bösendorfer pianos extend the normal range downwards to F0 (models 213, 225 and 275) with one other model (290) going as far as a bottom C0, making a full eight-octave range.
 These extra keys are sometimes hidden under a small hinged lid that can be flipped down to cover the keys in order to avoid visual disorientation in a pianist unfamiliar with the extended keyboard.
 On others, the colours of the extra white keys are reversed (black instead of white).

 The Bösendorfer extended-range pianos, while innovatory relative to the standard grand, are hardly new; they date from the early 20th century.
 According to the Bösendorfer firm, the impetus for building these instruments came from the celebrated pianist Ferruccio Busoni, who at the time was performing his transcriptions of organ works by J. S. Bach.
 He sought very deep notes to achieve a better approximation of organ sound.

 The Stuart and Sons company manufactures extended-range pianos, with all of their pianos having 97 or 102 keys, and now 108.
 On their instruments, the note range extends from F0 or C0 to F8, a full eight or eight and a half octaves.
 The extra keys are the same as the other keys in appearance.
 Stuart and Sons introduced a 108 key piano in 2018, extending the upper range to B8.

+Emánuel Moór's double-keyboard mechanism uniquely opted for a vertical, multi-manual layout to solve the physical limitations of large-interval performance.